Meghana-Electrical/Design-and-Performance-Analysis-of-Three-Phase-Solar-PV-Integrated-UPQC/README.md

     -> Basic Understanding of Simulink Project diagram and internal connections

+ ## NOTE:
+  This Project compraises of three types of UPQC system schematics They are:
+      > Sag UPQC system
+      > Swell UPQC system
+      > SagSwll UPQC system
+   Make sure that proper knowlwdge about the project will help you to find out which part or the whole part of UPQC performance system should choose for demonstration/Submission.
+   The MDL files (MATLAB project files are uploaded separately in this Respiratory.

- Download the MatLab project files and open with the MATLAB application available in your system.
+ Download the MatLab project files (MDL files) and open with the MATLAB application available in your system.

  For More details , Download the PDF available and Go through that.